How Much Do Children's Orthotic Shoes Cost in the UK?

 Should I just buy the cheapest compatible option?

 Within reason, price does reflect quality in children's shoes.
-Very cheap shoes are more likely to have soft heel counters that collapse within weeks, thin soles that compress under the orthotic, and poor-quality fastenings that do not hold.
-A shoe that loses its structure quickly will stop supporting the orthotic properly, which defeats the purpose.
+Very cheap shoes tend to have soft heel counters that collapse within weeks, thin soles that compress under the orthotic, and fastenings that don't hold.
+A shoe that loses its structure quickly stops supporting the orthotic properly.
 Look for the best value within your budget rather than the lowest price.

 My child has NHS orthotics.
 Should I contact the orthotics department about shoes?

 The orthotics department provides and maintains the orthotic device itself, not shoes.
-You are responsible for sourcing compatible shoes unless the orthotist specifically prescribes footwear as part of the clinical plan.
+You're responsible for sourcing compatible shoes unless the orthotist specifically prescribes footwear as part of the clinical plan.
 Contact the department when the device needs reviewing, replacing, or adjusting.